Nicolas - Emory University - Class of 2021

 - Major: Undeclared

-- Goal: Make career connections, learn and grow as a person.
+- Goals: Make career-oriented connections and continue to learn and grow as a person

 |Fordham University (EA)||Accepted|

 |Santa Clara University (EA)||Accepted|

 I had a hard time finding schools I wanted to apply to.
 It seemed like the more research I did into a school, the less I liked it.

 As a high school freshman and sophomore, I read about colleges online, made college lists, and even went on college visits.
 I toured colleges in Chicago, Massachusetts, and New York.
 I was looking for three things: academic rigor, a tight-knit community, and a meaningful identity or mission.
 My Catholic high school had all of these attributes, but I found these things really difficult to identify in colleges.
 I ruled out a lot of great schools for arbitrary reasons, too, like if I thought the students were cut-throat and competitive, or the school had too much of a party atmosphere (which actually eliminated most colleges--haha), or just because I had a “weird feeling” about it.